Responsible Sourcing Case Study:

 The group is led by a steering group made up of regional growers and representatives from each of the parent groups.
 The steering group ensures that each party is fairly represented in terms of inputs and outputs from the activities; commercial, quality, supply terms and personal goals.

-In 2011, we jointly renewed the growers’ commitments, having explored opportunities to push the remit further.
-We now have a joint agreement to focus upon and develop the following areas to meet both the growers’ and Molson Coors’ long term sustainability strategy:
+We focus upon and develop the following areas to meet both the growers’ and Molson Coors’ long term sustainability strategy:

-- Biodiversity & Ecosystems: Established the LEAF Simply Sustainable Water booklet and associated rollout in 2013.
+- Biodiversity & Ecosystems: Established the LEAF Simply Sustainable Water booklet.

 - Resource Efficiency: In the AGM each year we encourage best practice sharing groups, roundtable discussions, set up long term communication links, and encourage trials and site visits.